Ric Salizzo: Other work

 Salizzo is a past member of the Board of Directors of the Auckland Blues.
+He acted as Chief Engagement Officer for Rugby New York, including their Major League Rugby championship-winning season in 2023.

 He is also engaged in consultancy work, advertising and public speaking from time to time.
 He was involved in the production and (along with the cast of SportsCafe and satirist John Clarke) performance of Fred Dagg's 1998 song "We Don't Know How Lucky We Are", which topped the New Zealand chart in July 1998.
 His other major contribution to the music scene came with his encouragement of, and role in the music video for, Neil Finn's anthem for the 1999 Rugby World Cup, "Can You Hear Us".

+In 2024, Salizzo revived the Sportscafé brand by launching a podcast via iHeartRadio entitled Sportscafe-ish with former co-hosts Marc Ellis, Leigh Hart and Lana Coc-Kroft as well as other guests.
+The success of this show led to the creation of a second podcast alongside longtime collaborator John Kirwan and former Springbok international Victor Matfield, Rivals.

 Honours and awards

 In the 2021 Queen's Birthday Honours, Salizzo was appointed an Officer of the New Zealand Order of Merit, for services to sports media.

+Salizzo, along with the creators of podcast Sportscafe-ish, received awards for Best Podcast and Best Sports Podcast at the 2025 NZ Radio and Podcast Awards.